31 COMMON CAR PROBLEMS & ISSUES

 1. Uneven Tire Tread Wear

 Uneven tire tread wear has the potential to be both a safety issue and an expense.
 For instance, tires that are too worn can lead to stopping issues and cause a greater risk of hydroplaning.
 It can even be a sign of bad wheel bearings.
-Then, there\'s the expense factor, as new tires may be necessary for those that are excessively worn beneath safe tread limits.
-To ensure your tires are wearing evenly, it\'s best to have them regularly rotated.
+Then, there's the expense factor, as new tires may be necessary for those excessively worn beneath safe tread limits.
+To ensure your tires are wearing evenly, it's best to have them regularly rotated.
 Typically, the suggested rotation frequency is every other oil change.
-When your tires are rotated, mechanics will also be able to assess whether there are any other factors that may be causing uneven wear.
+When your tires are rotated, mechanics will also be able to assess whether any other factors may be causing uneven wear.

 The main reasons for uneven tread wear are: Incorrect vehicle alignment, lack of tire rotation, incorrect inflation of the tires, worn suspension and/or steering parts and incorrect application of tire for the typical driving of that vehicle.

 To combat these potential issues, have your alignment checked at least once a year, rotate your tires every 5k-10k miles, and inflate tires to manufacturer PSI specifications.